connectrpc/connect-es/packages/example/README.md

 ## Generate code

 If you make changes to `eliza.proto`, make sure to re-generate the code.
 For example, you could rename a field, or add a procedure.
-If you have the buf CLI installed, simply run `npm run buf:generate` in this directory.
+To do so, run `npx buf generate` in this directory.

 This will generate the service definitions and message types into the directory `src/gen`.
 The [`buf.gen.yaml` file](./buf.gen.yaml) contains the plugin configuration.